maarten-pennings/Lego-Mindstorms/nxt/legoclub/elevator/readme.md

 (the one shown in the picture above).
 The else-branch is empty.

 In the then-branch, the new button value is stored in `target`.
-User gets audible feedback on recording the new `target`.
+User gets audible feedback that the new `target` is set.

-The button gives the new target floor, but the cage motor could be moving.
+The button gives the new target floor, but the cage motor could be moving from a previous target.
 So with the help of sub-routine `delta-from-target` we compute the difference between soll (target) and ist (current cage position).

-The switch that follows only looks at the sign of delta.
+The switch that follows only looks at the sign of the difference.
-The case for sign is 0 is empty; the cases for -1 and +1 are identical, the case of +1 is depicted in the above picture.
+The tab for when sign equals 0 is empty; the tabs for -1 and +1 are very similar, the tab of +1 is depicted in the above picture.
 Recall +1 is for down.
-- The display block is for debugging it shows "arrow down".
 - The motor block switches the cage motor in downward direction
 - The `state` is written with +1 to record the cage motor is going down.